ayrat555/company-elixir/README.md

 It uses a separate IEx (Elixir's interactive shell) process to fetch completions from.

+WARNING: This is an experimental package.
+It can be used as an example of an async backend for the Company completion framework - see [my post](https://www.badykov.com/emacs/2020/05/05/async-company-mode-backend/).
+It works but I don't use anymore.

 ## Installation

 Add `company-elixir` to your load path: